Dasmariñas: Industry

+Molave Industrial Estate in Paliparan 2 and First CityLand Heavy Industrial Estate in Langkaan 2.

 Real Estate

-Vista Land launched Vista Alabang in 2014, a township of 2,500 hectares spanning the area where Muntinlupa, Las Piñas, Bacoor and Dasmariñas meet, with the University Town area of the township under the jurisdiction of Dasmariñas.
-There are plans to establish a New University of the Philippines campus in the University Town area in Dasmariñas, Cavite which will focus on technopreneurship.
+In 2014, Vista Land launched Villar City (then Vista Alabang), a township of 2,500 hectares spanning areas of Muntinlupa, Las Piñas, Bacoor and Dasmariñas.
+Some notable projects here include a central business district, and a new University of the Philippines campus which will focus on technopreneurship.
+In 2023, Villar Avenue opened, serving as the spine road of the development and connecting De La Salle University - Dasmarinas in the west and Alabang in the northeast.

-Meanwhile, Ayala Land established Vermosa, a 700-hectare township straddling the cities of Imus and Dasmariñas in 2015.
-The first project named The Courtyards span an area also under the city.
+Meanwhile, Ayala Land established Vermosa, a 770-hectare township straddling the cities of Imus and Dasmariñas in 2015.
+The first residential project named The Courtyards is located in the city.

-Also another 37 hectares Township Estate development named Idesia City Dasmariñas of PA Properties in partnership with Hankyu Hanshin Inc. located in San Agustin 1.
+Other townships in development include the 37-hectare Idesia City by PA Properties located in San Agustin 1 and the 12-hectare Praverde by Vista Land located in Paliparan 1.

-A new 12 hectares Township Estate development is now being built in Barangay Paliparan 1 named Praverde Dasmariñas under Vista Land.
+Highrises are also beginning to dot the city.
+At the moment there are three high-rise developments in Dasma, namely: The One Dasmariñas Place and SMDC Green 2 Residences in Gov. Mangubat Avenue; and Elijah Hotel and Residences in Salawag.

+Other soon to rise developments are the Green 3 Residences Dasmariñas in San Agustin 3 and Washington Heights in Sampaloc 2, both along Aguinaldo Highway.
+Also Praverde Residences along Governor's Drive Paliparan 1.

+Leisure

+The Orchard Golf and Country Club in Jose Abad Santos Avenue located in Barangay Salawag.

+Government

-Local government
+Local Government

 Dasmariñas has been a municipality and later a component city with a mayor-council form of government since its establishment in 1866.

 The mayor is the chief executive of the city.
 He is elected to serve a three-year term, with a maximum of three terms.
 The incumbent city mayor is Jennifer Barzaga, who succeeded her husband, now congressman, Elpidio Barzaga Jr. She previously held this post from 2007 until 2016, she served as the member of the House of Representatives for 4th District from 2016 until 2019.

 The vice mayor is the presiding officer of the Sangguniang Panglungsod ng Dasmariñas (English: City Council of Dasmariñas).
 He is also the chief executive of the city whenever the mayor is out of the city.
 He is elected to serve a three-year term, with a maximum of three terms.
 The incumbent vice mayor is Rex Mangubat, incumbent since 2016.

 The Sangguniang Panglungsod ng Dasmariñas (English: City Council of Dasmariñas) is composed of 12 members with 2 ex officio members which are the Association of Liga ng mga Barangay ng Dasmariñas (English: League of Barangays of Dasmariñas) President and the Sangguniang Kabataan (English: Youth Council) Federation President.
 There are 20 committees in the city each headed by a chairman who is a city councilor.
 They are elected to serve a three-year term, with a maximum of three terms.